wdhdev/EasyScript/README.md

 - [@WilliamDavidHarrison](https://github.com/WilliamDavidHarrison) - Idea & Initial work
 - [@avalynndev](https://github.com/avalynndev) - converting to typescript, documentation

-See also the list of [contributors](https://github.com/EasyScriptJS/EasyScript/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/EasyScriptJS/EasyScript/contributors) who have helped build this project.